BartoszKalota/Selected-solutions-based-on-JS/README.md

 # Selected solutions based on JS (Workshop-2)
-Selected solutions based on JS as the part of the Coders Lab course.
+Selected solutions based on JavaScript (ES5) as the part of the Coders Lab course.

-Contents:
+# Contents
 1. Slider
     * Click on previous button or next button to see another image.
 2. Gallery